FBI offers $1,000 reward, seeks help identifying suspect in murder near Bluff

-BLUFF, Utah — The FBI is asking the public for help identifying and locating a man they say shot and killed another man in April of 2016 on the Navajo Nation near Bluff, Utah.
+BLUFF, Utah — The FBI is asking the public for help identifying and locating a man they say shot and killed another man in April on the Navajo Nation near Bluff, Utah.

 The fatal shooting occurred on the side of County Road 443/Indian Route 5060, about 2.5 miles from Highway 191 south of Bluff, Utah on the Navajo Nation reservation.